The Wright State Core Requirements

 Students who do not make choices within the 36 required hours of the Core to fulfill the GI, IE, and IW requirements will be required to take additional hours beyond the minimum of 36.

-All students mus successfully complete a First-Year Seminar during their first year.
-Transfer students who transfer 24 or more credit hours (post high school graduation) are exempt from this requirement and will need to satisfy three additional credit hours in the Additional Core Courses category below.
+All students must successfully complete a First-Year Seminar during their first year.
+Transfer students who transfer 24 or more credit hours (post high school graduation) are exempt from this requirement and will need to satisfy one or three additional credit hours in the Additional Core Courses category below.
+College of Liberal Arts (COLA) majors and teacher education majors in the College of Health, Education, and Human Services (CHEH) will take a 3 credit hour FYS course and all other majors will take a 1 credit hour FYS course.

 Element A: English Composition and Oral Communication (6 credit hours)